 Suncor Base plant has a holistic approach to tailings management called Tailings Reduction Operations (TRO™).
 TRO™ includes:

 - Fluid Transfer and Storage Systems

 - Dedicated Disposal Areas

 As mining operations expanded, fluid tailings volumes increased.
 With the implementation of TRO™ in 2010, fluid tailings volumes at site have remained steady.
 Suncor currently has about 300 million cubic metres of fluid tailings.

 The Suncor-operated Fort Hills project is targeting first oil by the end of 2017.
 This mine is leveraging the operating experience of the other mining operators through Suncor’s involvement in COSIA.
 Fort Hills plans to treat fluid tailings from the start of operations with extraction thickeners and tailings sand placement activities to reduce the amount of fluid tailings created and minimize further treatment.
 Tailings operations will begin with an out-of-pit tailings area with plans to transition to below-grade tailings treatment once space is made available in the first mining area.
 The peak fluid tailings inventory at Fort Hills is expected to be only 126 million cubic metres.
 This represents a step-change in fluid tailings management compared to industry demonstrated inventories.

 Oil sands tailings management

-Over the past six years, Suncor’s approach has allowed us to reclaim a tailings pond (Wapisiw Lookout) and make another one trafficable through the use of coke capping technology and we are in the process of converting another one to a dedicated disposal area.
+Over the past seven years, Suncor’s approach has allowed us to surface reclaim a tailings pond (Wapisiw Lookout) and make another one trafficable through the use of coke-capping technology.
+We are in the process of converting another one to a dedicated disposal area.

 ™ Trademark of Suncor Energy Inc.